BMW 2 Series Gran Coupe Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a BMW 2 Series Gran Coupe are $1,766 a year for full coverage insurance.
-Comprehensive costs an estimated $394 each year, collision costs $536, and liability insurance is estimated at $598.
-Buying just liability costs approximately $688 a year, with insurance for high-risk drivers costing around $3,770.
-16-year-old drivers cost the most to insure at $6,644 a year or more.
+U.S. average insurance rates for a BMW 2 Series Gran Coupe are $1,766 a year for full coverage.
+Comprehensive insurance costs on average $394 a year, collision insurance costs $536, and liability insurance is $598.
+Buying just liability costs around $688 a year, and insurance for high-risk drivers costs $3,770 or more.
+16-year-old drivers pay the highest rates at up to $6,644 a year.

 Average premium for full coverage: $1,766

-Includes $500 policy deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 states and 2 Series Gran Coupe models.
+Rates are based on $500 physical damage deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all states and 2 Series Gran Coupe trim levels.

-Using a middle-aged driver as an example, BMW 2 Series Gran Coupe insurance rates go from the low end price of $688 for just liability coverage to a high rate of $3,770 for a driver that may need high-risk insurance.
+For an average driver, BMW 2 Series Gran Coupe insurance prices range from as low as $688 for the bare minimum liability coverage to a high of $3,770 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.